Isabel Clarke: Clinical Pages

 Isabel Clarke — Clinical Home Page

-The Woodhaven therapeutic approach relies on identifying areas to work on change through formulation, followed by a menu of psychological groups to assist people to make the necessary changes.
-See recent book chapter on coping mechanisms, Clarke, I. (2009) “Coping with Crisis and Overwhelming Affect: Employing Coping Mechanisms in the Acute Inpatient Context”.
+relies on identifying areas to work on change through formulation, followed by a menu of psychological groups to assist people to make the necessary changes.
+See a book chapter on coping mechanisms, Clarke, I. (2009) “Coping with Crisis and Overwhelming Affect: Employing Coping Mechanisms in the Acute Inpatient Context”.
 In A.M.
 Columbus Ed.
 Coping Mechanisms: Strategies and Outcomes.
 Advances in Psychology Research Vol.63.
 Huntington NY State:Nova Science Publishers Inc.

 We have developed manuals for these groups so that other staff can be trained in their delivery.